Jorge-SunSpirit/Monika_Full_Week/art/monika-readme.txt

 ===============
 Blantados did Vocals and Charting for "Your Reality"! - https://www.youtube.com/channel/UC4rwJYVeDHxGKnFDhHz88ZQ Ash implemented Alt animations per note and helped with adding the ending song cutscenes! - https://gamebanana.com/members/1813477
-Lumitic, the mad lad that actually knows how to code and helped with the project. - https://twitter.com/PeacefulLuma Zeexel32 really likes the fucking mcrib for some reason. - https://twitter.com/Zeexel32
+Cval, Thank you for Charting the second song! - https://twitter.com/cval_brown Lumitic, the mad lad that actually knows how to code and helped with the project. - https://twitter.com/PeacefulLuma Zeexel32 really likes the fucking mcrib for some reason. - https://twitter.com/Zeexel32